IoLanguage/eerie/README.md

 $ eerie doc
 ```

-Besides of the API, which you can use inside of your scripts, Eerie has a
+Besides of API, which you can use inside of your scripts, Eerie has a
 command-line interface.
 For example, to install
 [jasmineio](https://github.com/bekkopen/jasmineio) package run: